B-Mohammed2/canvas/README.md

 ## Design
-The website  you have all the canvas to draw on and buttons that their appearance describes its function to be used to make your drawing easier.
+on the website,  you have all the canvas to draw on and buttons that their appearance describes its function to be used to make your drawing easier.
 This web application is not very different from other common canvas apps or programs.
 It was designed to provide a smooth and simple interface that allows the user to express their creativity and appropriately edit images.

-1. Responsiveness and Layout of the web app: The web app was designed to be responsive properly to increase the usage abillity in different screen sizes and devices.
+1. Responsiveness and Layout of the web app: The web app was designed to be responsive to increase the usage ability in different screen sizes and devices.
 This aspect provides users with a variety of options to access the app from desktop computers, tablets, and smartphones.

 2. Canvas features: The core functionality of the web app revolves around a canvas element.
 This canvas serves as a virtual drawing board where users can freely create their artwork using a mouse or touch screen.
 The canvas is designed to be interactive and responsive, providing a smooth drawing experience.